-- 9.1 The Designated Safeguarding Lead is responsible for safeguarding and child protection at St Gabriel's RCHS Their name and email are: Mr Dan Stewart dstewart@st-gabriels.org.uk - 9.2 The key role of the Designated Safeguarding Lead is to: - manage referrals from school staff or any others from outside the school. - work with external agencies and professionals on matter of safety and safeguarding. - undertake training. - raise awareness of safeguarding and child protection amongst the staff and parents; and - ensure that child protection information is transferred to the pupil's new school. - be aware of pupils who have a social worker. - help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues with teachers and school and college leadership staff. - 9.3 Roles and responsibilities of all staff within the Trust are included at Appendix A.
+- The Designated Safeguarding Lead is responsible for safeguarding and child protection at St Gabriel's RC High School Their name and email are: Dan Stewart dstewart@stgabrielshigh.stoccat.org.uk The key role of the Designated Safeguarding Lead is to: The key role of the Designated Safeguarding Lead is to: - manage referrals from school staff or any others from outside the school. - work with external agencies and professionals on matter of safety and safeguarding. - undertake training. - raise awareness of safeguarding and child protection amongst the staff and parents - maintain and store records of concerns, discussions and decisions alongside a record of the rationale for all decisions made; and - ensure that child protection information is transferred to the pupil's new school. - be aware of pupils who have a social worker. - help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues with teachers and school and college leadership staff. - Roles and responsibilities of all staff within the Trust are included at Appendix A.